svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

 - Use the [`server_info`](server_info.html) command to return some basic information about your validator.
 The `server_state` should be set to `proposing`.
 It may also be set to `full` or `validating`, but only for a few minutes before moving into `proposing`.

-    If the `server_state` does not spend the majority of its time set to `proposing`, it may be a sign that your validator is unable to fully participate in the XRP Ledger network.
+    If the `server_state` does not spend the majority of its time set to `proposing`, it may be a sign that your validator is unable to fully participate in the SGY Ledger network.
 For more information about server states and using the `server_info` endpoint to diagnose issues with your validator, see [`rippled` Server States](rippled-server-states.html) and [Get the `server_info`](diagnosing-problems.html#get-the-server_info).

 - Use the [`validators`](validators.html) command to return the current list of published and trusted validators used by the validator.
 Ensure that the `validator_list_expires` value is either `never` or not expired or about to expire.